kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/migrate-from-thanos-to-kubecost-2.0.md

 # Migration from Thanos to Kubecost 2.0 (Aggregator)

 This tutorial is intended to help our users migrate from the legacy Thanos federation architecture to Kubecost 2.0 (Aggregator).
 There are a few requirements in order to successfully migrate to Kubecost 2.0.
 This new version of Kubecost includes a new backend (Aggregator) which handles the ETL data built from source metrics more efficiently.
-Kubecost 2.0 will provide new features,optimze the Kubecost primary UI and enhance the user experience.
+Kubecost 2.0 will provide new features, optimize the Kubecost primary UI and enhance the user experience.

 ## Key Changes
 * Assets and Allocations are now paginated